 - Language is a vehicle for culture and reflects a culture's norms and mores.

 - Our language and culture influence the way we see the world.

 - Studying other languages and cultures broadens our perspective on our own culture and the world.

 In all classes, language is taught in a communicative context, and from the earliest levels students apply what they learn to read, write, speak and listen in the target language.
 For students of Latin the emphasis is on using the language to read, translate and understand authentic texts in Latin.

 All beginning language courses are college preparatory.
-The 2nd through 5th year courses in French and Spanish are offered at both the college preparatory and the honors level.
-In Chinese and Latin we offer college preparatory and honors for the 2nd and 3rd year courses.
+Upper-level courses (2 through 5) are offered at both the college preparatory and the honors level.
 Both college preparatory and honors levels are rigorous courses in which students learn both language and culture.
-The difference is that the honors courses advance at a faster pace and students are expected to apply newly-learned language structures immediately.
+The difference is that the honors courses advance at a faster pace and students are expected to apply newly-learned language structures more quickly.

 Advanced Levels and Travel Programs